JustVanillaCode/VSD-FGPA-BOARD-REPO/README.md

  6. In essence, it's a basic setup that demonstrates how to use internal oscillators and LED drivers in an FPGA design.

 ## Understanding the PCF

+### Here is the PCF code :
+set_io  led_red	39
+set_io  led_blue 40
+set_io  led_green 41
+set_io  hw_clk 20
+set_io  testwire 17

+### Explanation :
+These lines are instructions for a chip (like an FPGA) that tell it how its internal signals are connected to its physical pins.
+Think of it like a label on a wire:

+`set_io led_red 39`: This line means "The signal called 'led_red' (which controls a red LED) is connected to pin number 39."
+So, when the chip wants to turn on the red LED, it sends a signal to pin 39.

+`set_io led_blue 40`: This means "The signal called 'led_blue' (which controls a blue LED) is connected to pin number 40."
+`set_io led_green 41`: This means "The signal called 'led_green' (which controls a green LED) is connected to pin number 41."
+`set_io hw_clk 20`: This means "The hardware clock signal (which provides timing) is connected to pin number 20."
+The clock is the heartbeat of the chip, and this line tells it where to find that heartbeat.
+`set_io testwire 17`: This means "A general-purpose signal called 'testwire' (used for testing) is connected to pin number 17."
+Essentially, these lines are creating a map that the chip uses to know where to send and receive signals.
+Without this map, the chip wouldn't know which pins to use, and your circuit wouldn't work.
+It's like telling a robot which wires to connect to which parts.

+# THIS WAS ALL FOR TASK 1, THANK YOU.